ChahakT/Semantic-Image-Segmentation/README.md

 ● 9*9 neighbourhood of each pixel ( gray image) was analysed and five(5) Haralick features from co-occurrence matrices were computed, namely:
   Angular Second Moment, Variance, Entropy, Correlation and Inverse Difference Moment

+>2D Bi-Directional RNN architecture

+● Images are passed through 2 CNN layers with stride of 2 and 3 respectively.
+Then these images of dimensions, 64 x 64 x 16, are row wise scanned pixel by pixel and column wise scanning of resulted image pixel by pixel which results in a image of dimension 64 x 64 x128

+>Ensemble averaging

+● Intuition: FCN model is more responsive to certain images, similar is the case with Segnet model.
+For a test image, we find its correlation with training images to find which model is best suited.
+Our own model learns this correlation and gives a corresponding weightage to FCN or Segnet.

+To get a probability of 1 for class c1,

+a* x1 + (1-α)*x2 =1

+ x1: Segnet output

+ x2: FCN output

+We learned a model which will predict a weight given to a pre-trained image segmentation model if image was provided as an input to the ensemble of the two models as shown in the ensemble architecture.

+Training loss: (1-(α*x1 +(1-α)*x2))^2